SeattleTestbed/docs/EducationalAssignments/ABStoragePartTwo.md

 ## Prerequisites

 This assignment assumes you have both the latest Python 2.7 and RepyV2 installed on your computer.
-See [the previous assignment](ABStoragePartOne.md) for information on how to get them.
+Please refer to the [SeattleTestbed Build Instructions](../Contributing/BuildInstructions.md#prerequisites) for information on how to get them.